 The deadline to apply for an Entrance Bursary is 30 days from the date of formal acceptance to the University or June 30th whichever comes first.

 Students can apply for In-Course Financial Aid when the need arises throughout the academic year.
-Applications for the current academic year become available August 1st.
+Applications for the current academic year become available on August 1st.

 When do I have to repay a McGill loan?